simonmichael/hledger/hledger/hledger.m4.md

 ### Special tags

-Some tag names have special significance to hledger, and could produce an error message if you use them wrongly (the `date:` tag in particular).
+Some tag names have special significance to hledger.
+There's not much harm in using them yourself, but some could produce an error message, particularly the `date:` tag.
-They are explained elsewhere, but here is a list for reference:
+They are explained elsewhere, but here is a quick list for reference:

 <!-- keep synced with JournalChecks.hs -->
 ```